AP® Exam Policies & Accommodations

 Deadline for Requesting AP accommodations

-All requests for accommodations and completed documentation must be submitted through SSD Online by January 18, 2023.
+All requests for accommodations and completed documentation must be submitted through SSD Online by January 18, 2024.

-What to bring to an AP exam with accommodations?
+What to bring to an AP exam with accommodations

-Before exam day, students should confirm with their school’s SSD coordinator or AP test center to verify that all the accommodations are in place and that no further documentation is required.
+Well in advance of exam day, students should confirm with their school’s SSD coordinator or AP test center to verify that all the accommodations are in place and that no further documentation is required.
 On test day, all students testing with accommodations should remember to bring their SSD eligibility letter.

 Lastly, here are some FAQs to help you understand the AP Exam Policies better:

 There is no specific rule barring the use of slide rules during an AP exam.
 However, it could be argued that slide rules work similarly to a calculator, so it is tricky to bring slide rules into the exam room for AP exams that prohibit calculator use.
 As such, various test centers might have differing rules for taking slide rules into your exam room.
-If you’re interested in using a slide rule during your exam, reach out to your AP coordinator beforehand to avoid any misunderstanding.
+If you’re interested in using a slide rule during your exam, reach out to your AP coordinator beforehand to avoid any misunderstandings.

 Study notes of any kind are not allowed to be brought into the exam room.
 The College Board may cancel your exam score if you are found in possession of any notes or study materials.